arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 Recent versions of GHC support [type-level strings](https://downloads.haskell.org/~ghc/7.10.1/docs/html/users_guide/type-level-literals.html).
 What's a type-level string?
-Well, let's play around with it in the REPL.
+Well, let's play around with it in ghci.

 First, the DataKinds language extension needs to be enabled.